This quick guide explains how you can fix the LibreOffice requires a Java runtime environment (JRE) error.

 - Verify from Tools -> Options -> Advanced that LibreOffice detected the Java runtime correctly.

 - If you are running Ubuntu, open the terminal (CTRL+ALT+T) and run the below commands:

 sudo apt install libreoffice-java-common

-- Once installation is finished, close all instances of LibreOffice.
+- Once the installation is finished, close all instances of LibreOffice.

-- You should not be receiving any more error.
+- You should not be receiving any more errors.

-For other Linux distributions, download the related package (RPM etc) from above official Oracle download page.
+Download the related package (RPM, etc.) for other Linux distributions from the official Oracle download page.

 If you have successfully installed the Java Runtime Environment, then go to

 The above steps should solve the JRE error for LibreOffice.
-If you are still facing error, drop a comment below with the LibreOffice and OS versions.
+If you still face the error, drop a comment below with the LibreOffice and OS versions.